DownAtTheBottomOfTheMoleHole/terraform-azuredevops-naming/README.md

 ## About The Project

-A terrafomr module to enable consistent naming of Azure DevOps resources
+A terraform module to enable consistent naming of Azure DevOps resources

 ---